 On our way home, we stopped at the Biltmore Estate for lunch, where we saw this display from the Chihuly Exhibit.
 I plan to return for another day to see the whole exhibit.
 It is breathtaking!

 On the travel home day, I wore the navy crepe pieces again with the flat sandals and the white cardigan tied around my neck.
 We were so tired we forgot to take a picture of that look.

-Here’s another tip: When I pulled the items I wanted to take, I made sure they were the same colors as those found in the scarf.
+Here’s another tip: When I pulled the items I wanted to take, I made sure they were the same colors found in the scarf.